What do I need?

 Here’s the Bio from my personal account but as you can see I ran out of space for Emojis!…

 In a Business Bio, basically you should highlight what you do or specialise in.
 Include who and how you can help them.
 Consider what your target audience is searching for and include these keywords in your Bio.
 And think about what it is about you that will encourage them to follow you.
-Add in relevant Hashtags, but don’t go overboard.
-And if you have any space left…why not “ice your bio cake” with for example mention you’ve written a book, won an award, have a podcast or even a radio show (hint hint)…
+Add in relevant Hashtags, but don’t go overboard and the same if you have space when it comes to emojis.
+And if you have any further space left…why not “ice your bio cake” with for example mention you’ve written a book, won an award, have a podcast or even a radio show (hint hint)…

 Here’s the bio from my business account which I do tweak and will no doubt tweak again.
 This is one thing you should do, so keep updating it, especially if you have new things to highlight.